markserena/website/content/post/UE_Mandlebrot_TimesTable.md

 {{< figure link="/img/blog/UE/UE_cardioid.gif" width="200px" caption="Click to open" caption-effect="fade" caption-position="bottom" alt="Cardioid 2D">}}

- It's basically an awesome way to visualize timestables in 2 dimensions.
+ It's basically an awesome way to visualize timetables in 2 dimensions.

 We create a for loop with the maximum number of connections we want to make.
 For the current index we want to get it's location on the circle so we put in a rotateVectorAroundAxis